SystemUnderscoreBox/gofind/README.md

 Further development of more efficient searching algorithm PoCs will be studied in the near-future.

-To get started compile gofind with a go-compiler:
+To get started with gofind you need a go-compiler for your own OS.

-(For linux):
+(Example Ubuntu/Linux):
 ```bash
 user@linux:~/path/to/gofind$ go build
 user@linux:~/path/to/gofind$ ./gofind 'myfile.go'